Singapore Photo Spots

 9. The ArtScience Museum.
 An impressive Lotus-shaped structure with mind-blowing art and technology inside.

 10. House of Tan Teng Niah.
-This piece of heritage in the middle of Little India is a veritable explosion of colours.
+This piece of heritage in the middle of Little India is a veritable explosion of colour.

 1. Haji Lane

-On Muscat Street, a stone’s throw away from Haji Lane sits one of Singapore’s most popular tourist attractions, Masjid Sultan, also known as Sultan Mosque.
-Built in 1824 by Singapore’s first Sultan, the mosque has an impressive prayer hall and stunning golden onion-shaped domes that catch the eyes of every passerby. 🕌 Take some time to walk along Muscat Street, also known as Arab Street, for more photo ops and to admire the renovated old buildings, the Omani arches, and the murals celebrating the relationship between Singapore and Arab traders.
+On Muscat Street, a stone’s throw away from Haji Lane, sits one of Singapore’s most popular tourist attractions, Masjid Sultan, also known as Sultan Mosque.
+Built in 1824 by Singapore’s first Sultan, the mosque has an impressive prayer hall, and stunning golden onion-shaped domes that catch the eyes of every passerby. 🕌 Take some time to walk along Muscat Street, also known as Arab Street for more good places to take pictures.
+Admire the renovated old buildings, and the Omani arches, and be sure to take photos of the ruin murals celebrating the relationship between Singapore and Arab traders.
 During evenings, everything gets more lively when people get off the nearby Bugis MRT Station and flock to the area’s trendy bars for happy hour.
 Cheers!

 2. Gardens by the Bay

 You can’t visit Singapore without checking the city’s most spectacular attraction, Gardens by the Bay.
-This magnificent park sprawls over a whopping 101-hectare area right beside Singapore CBD and the Marina Bay waterfront.
+This magnificent park is one of the most beautiful places in Singapore and sprawls over a whopping 101-hectare area right beside Singapore CBD and the Marina Bay waterfront.

 Note: many attractions, such as the Supertree Grove and the Cloud Forest, require you to purchase tickets.
 However, walking around the park is free and no less remarkable.
-You’ll find scenic lakes, manicured gardens, and many more gorgeous places to take pictures. 📸
+You’ll find scenic lakes, manicured gardens and many more of the most beautiful places to take photos in Singapore. 📸

 Photo: Gan in Singapore for Flytographer.
-Naveen and family capture a day together in Singapore at the Gardens by the Bay with a family photoshoot.
+Monica and partner capture memories in Singapore with an anniversary photoshoot at the Gardens by the Bay.

 3. Marina Bay Sands

-Walking around Marina Bay, admiring the breathtaking views, and snapping some wide-angle pics of this iconic building are must-do activities when visiting Singapore.
-You can also go up to the Sands Skypark observation deck and take pictures from the massive cantilever with the city or the Gardens by the Bay as a background.
+Walking around Marina Bay, admiring the breathtaking views and snapping some wide angle pics of this iconic building is a must-do activity when visiting Singapore.
+You can also go up to the Sands Skypark observation deck for a Singapore photoshoot from the massive cantilever with the city or the Gardens by the Bay as a background.
 This is the perfect spot to watch Spectra, the nightly light and water show on the bay side.
-The Marina Bay deck is well known for its vast infinity pool, the biggest in the world, and a favourite of social media influencers.
+The Marina Bay deck is well known for its vast infinity pool, the biggest in the world and a favourite of social media influencers.
 However, the pool is reserved for hotel guests only. 😢

 4. Singapore Botanic Gardens